-Apple’s finally released the iOS 13.6 update and the milestone upgrade brings a fairly lengthy list of changes to the iPhone.
+Apple’s released its iOS 13.6 update and the milestone upgrade brings a fairly lengthy list of changes to the iPhone.

 Like all milestone upgrades, iOS 13.6 brings a mix of new features, bug fixes, and under-the-hood improvements to the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and the iPhone SE 2.

-With all of that in mind, we want to take you through everything there is to know about Apple’s latest update for the iPhone and iOS 13. iOS 13.6 should serve as the last major upgrade to iOS 13 and one of the last updates for the operating system.
+With all of that in mind, we want to take you through everything there is to know about Apple’s latest update for the iPhone and iOS 13. iOS 13.6 will likely serve as the last major upgrade to iOS 13 and one of the last updates for the operating system.

 In this guide to iOS 13.6 we’ll take you through the update’s performance, the current list of iOS 13.6 problems, the best places to find feedback about bugs and performance issues, the iOS 13.6 jailbreak status, and more.